sharmaeklavya2/articleGists/readme.md

 A website that lists the gists of research articles and categorizes them by topics.

-I'm often interested in knowing the precise statement of all the main claim(s) of a research paper, but doing so often involves finding the paper and then manually searching the PDF.
+I'm often interested in knowing the precise statement of all the main claim(s) of a research paper, but doing so involves finding the paper's PDF and then manually searching it.
 This takes time, especially if the paper uses non-standard notation.
-Ideally, the abstract should give me this information, but it often doesn't.
+Ideally, the abstract should give me this information, but it either doesn't, or the useful info is buried in a long paragraph.
-Hence, I decided that whenever I read a paper, I'm going to briefly note down the main claims.
+Hence, I decided that whenever I read a paper (even if I read it briefly), I'm going to note down the main claims.
-This is useful if I need to look at the paper many times in the future, e.g., when writing the 'Related Work' section of my papers.
+This is useful if I need to look at the paper many times in the future, e.g., when writing the 'Related Work' section of my papers, or when I need to look at multiple papers together to get a high-level overview of the state of research in a topic.

 Information about each article is placed in a JSON file.
 The `createWebsite.py` script takes as input a directory containing these JSON files and outputs a website.